Inapproximability of the Partition Function for the Antiferromagnetic Ising and Hard-Core Models: NP-Hardness Results

-\end{lemma} We omit the proof of Lemma~\ref{lem:Sly42}: Martinelli et al. \cite[Proof of Theorem 5.1]{Martinelli} prove the required strong concentration for the variables $X_{\rho,\ell,\pm}$ for the Ising model with arbitrary external field (in a different form than the one stated here but completely equivalent).
+\end{lemma} \begin{proof} Martinelli, Sinclair, and Weitz \cite[Proof of Theorem 5.1, Equation (21)]{Martinelli} prove the required strong concentration for the variables $X_{\rho,\ell,\pm}$ for the Ising model with arbitrary external field (in a different form than the one stated here but completely equivalent).
 Their results can be translated to the general 2-spin model, after carrying out the reduction described in \cite{SST}.
 Finally, in the case of hard constraints Lemma~\ref{lem:Sly42} follows by the respective result in \cite[Lemma 4.2]{Sly10} (slightly extended in \cite[Lemma 30]{Galanis}).
-Of course, one could also apply the methods in \cite{Martinelli} or \cite{Sly10} to directly get the result in general.
+Of course, one could also apply the methods in \cite{Martinelli} or \cite{Sly10} to directly get the result in general. \end{proof}